Hot Jupiters are asynchronous rotators: Conclusion

 Our work challenges the assumption of synchronous rotation for hot Jupiters in the presence of atmospheric Lorentz drag.
 The net angular momentum torque mediated by the planetary field lines does not cancel out over the atmosphere, suggesting that the reciprocal torque could drive the bulk interior away from synchronous rotation.
 We find that this off-synchronous rotation can be significant, particularly in hot Jupiters that are sufficiently hot and/or have strong magnetic fields.
 These findings are supported by a tidal-ohmic toy model, in combination with atmospheric GCM outputs for planets HD189733b, HD209458b, and Kepler7b, showing that the degree of asynchronicity is notable at tidal-ohmic equilibrium.

 This work highlights the need to re-evaluate the rotational states of hot Jupiters and consider the broad implications of asynchronous rotation on observable properties, such as atmospheric features and phase curves \citep{Rauscher_Kempton_2014}.
-Our results motivate further research with more comprehensive models of the tidal-ohmic scenario, which could yield deeper insights into the physical processes governing hot Jupiters, including the longstanding radius inflation problem.
+Our results motivate further research with more comprehensive models of the tidal-ohmic scenario, such as iterating magnetic drag effects into the GCM, which could yield deeper insights into the physical processes governing hot Jupiters, including the longstanding radius inflation problem. \\